hrgrimsl/spock/README.md

 multiplicity- int, multiplicity of the molecule.
 (2S+1 if S is the number of unpaired spins.)
 This affects S^2, not necessarily S_z.

-active- comma-separated string, e.g. 0,1,2,3,4,5.
+active- list, e.g. [0,1,2,3,4,5].
 Spatial orbitals you want to be active after rotations, etc.  e.g. if you want to swap the 3rd and 6th orbitals, and measure the new 3rd orbital, you include 3 in this string, not 6.

-reorder- comma-separated string, original orbitals you want to put in your active space, in the order you want them in.
+reorder- list, original orbitals you want to put in your active space, in the order you want them in.
 The mo coefficients corresponding to active will be swapped with these 1 for 1.

-output- string, specifies to save the psi4 calculation to {output}.hdf5.
-If {output}.hdf5 already exists, that psi4 calculation will be loaded and run instead.
+output- string, specifies the .dat psi4 file to be written to, as well as the molden file.

 n_fdoccs- Number of frozen occupied orbitals.

-occ- comma-separated string, specifies reference state by spin-orbital occupation.
+occ- list, specifies reference state by spin-orbital occupation.
 Alphas are even, betas are odd.
 This is how you control S_z for a given S^2.

 loc- string- True or False, do localize MO's in active space?

 ## Data Files Generated
 In addition to the actual molecule object, two files will be left in your working directory:

-scr.molden- Molden file of the molecular orbitals.
+{output}.molden - Molden file of the molecular orbitals.
 Visualize with jmol.

-{output}.hdf5- hdf5 file containing psi4 calculations as well as all necessary input specifications for a molecule.
-See OpenFermion for examples of loading from this.

-## To Do:
--Automate a test suite
+{output}.dat- Psi4 output file.

-## To Maybe Do:
+## Thoughts:
 -Simplify orbital specification

 -Add PySCF options

+##
+See Also:

+OpenFermionPsi4 - A very similar code to this which I felt was not generally appropriate for chemists, hence the design of this code.
+Given their time investment and resources, their program is much nicer than this if you're not trying to do something outside of its wheelhouse.

+OpenFermion - I don't know why you're using this if you don't know what OpenFermion is.

+Psi4 - Quantum chemistry program which this acts as a wrapper for.
+Free, god-tier API, and versatile.
+You should donate to its devs!

+JMOL - Quantum chemistry visualizer in the vein of Avagadro, VMD, etc.  Useful for visual checks that your mo's are what you want them to be.